 - Leveling: Washers have self- or manual-leveling feet.
 It's important, when first setting up a machine, to ensure that all four feet are adjusted and the washer is level.
 Usually, the feet turn to adjust, but self-leveling feet have a different mechanism, and you may have to slightly lift the machine to level and for the incorrect foot to self-adjust.
 Use a level to ensure accuracy.

 - Stacking kit issues: Stacked washers and dryers often come with a stacking kit that, once applied, keeps the whole unit stable and together during operation.
 If this stacking kit was not attached properly or is missing, it could cause the stacked washer to be off-balance and to vibrate, especially during the spin cycle.

 - Unbalanced load: A single large wet item such as a comforter or blanket can "hug" one side of the washer during the spin, throwing the washer off-balance and causing it to vibrate.
 Adding one or more towels, or redistributing the weight and resetting the washer, can often solve this problem.
 Harder washable items, such as dirty sneakers, should never be placed in a washing machine alone, but should always be accompanied by towels or other softer items.

 - Insufficient floor bracing: If the laundry appliances are on the main floor and adding bracing in the ceiling of the level directly under the washer is possible, this should give the washer a sturdier, stable floor and minimize vibrations.
-If it's not possible to add bracing as described, you can place a 5/8- or 1-inch sheet of plywood under both appliances to increase the stability of the floor.
+If it's not possible to add bracing as described, you can place a 3/4- or 5/8-inch-thick sheet of plywood under both appliances to increase the stability of the floor.

-If not of these simpler methods work for you, there are full-size anti-vibration platforms as well as small pads on the market and trying these may solve the problem.
+If none of these simpler methods work for you, there are full-size anti-vibration platforms as well as small pads on the market and trying these may solve the problem.
 Since full platforms are rather pricey, you may want to try other solutions before going this route.
 The small anti-vibration pads are a more affordable cushioning choice.